Burn Notice: The Fall of Sam Axe: Plot

 In the present, the Admiral tips his hand that things are heading towards a trial, but Sam refuses a lawyer and continues his story.

 At the outpost in Colombia, Sam strong-arms the CIA men into calling for backup, which won't arrive for three hours, leaving him and the others to hold off Veracruz as long as possible.
 Their odds get worse when reinforcements show up for Veracruz, and, despite their best efforts to block his path, eventually they run out of ammunition and must retreat back to the outpost.
 Still anticipating assistance, Sam has the guys call out again, birthing his alias "Chuck Finley," and learns that they won't have enough time.
-Shortly thereafter, Veracruz arrives on scene, so Sam heads outside to buy his friends more time.
-They refuse to surrender to Sam and rough him up a bit before firing on the outpost, and then, the cavalry arrives to save the day.
+Shortly thereafter, Veracruz arrives on scene, so Sam buys time for his buddies, who refuse to surrender and take shelter in a barn.
+Just as they prepare to flee, the cavalry arrives to save the day.
 Once Veracruz and his forces are in custody, and all of Sam's friends have said their goodbyes, he is escorted back to the base to testify.

 The Admiral evaluates the situation and threatens Sam with a court martial, but Sam has an ace up his sleeve: Beatriz, seeking redemption for influencing her friends to fight in the first place, has photographs of the entire operation and published them in Colombia's largest newspaper with his encouragement.
-He then strikes a graymail deal with Lawrence, promising to remain silent about the whole thing in exchange for the following: exoneration for all his friends; rebuild the clinic; leave the farmers alone to their herds; finally, for himself, an honorable discharge with full pension, a first-class plane ticket to the city of his choice (Miami), a change of clothes, and one ice-cold beer.
+He then strikes a graymail deal with Lawrence, promising to remain silent about the whole thing in exchange for the following: exoneration for all his friends; rebuilding the clinic; leaving the farmers alone to their herds; finally, for himself, an honorable discharge with full pension, a first-class plane ticket to the city of his choice, (Miami), a change of clothes, and an ice-cold beer.